 Long-term Care Quality

-Moving on to the fourth area, this nursing home was given a C for long-term care, which we consider to be a decent score.
-In a long-term care setting, the facility's primary objective is to maintain patients' quality of life and keep them safe.
-Once we assessed the volume of nursing care, we next considered the facility's vaccination records.
-We were optimistic to learn that this nursing home vaccinates 99.27007 percent of its residents for pneumonia.
-Finally, this nursing home was also able to limit hospitalizations.
-It had less than one hospitalization per one thousand long-term resident days, which is an impressively low figure.
+Switching gears to the fourth category, this facility was awarded a grade of C for long-term care, which we consider to be a decent grade.
+In a long-term care setting, the facility's primary objective is to keep patients healthy and safe.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
+On top of considering the quantity of care provided by aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
+This facility administered the vaccine to just 88.4058 percent of its residents, which is slightly concerning.
+Fortunately, this nursing home was able to limit hospitalizations.
+In fact, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.

 Rating Over Time